-In the first year, new group members will undergo individual inspections (100% internal inspection or peer-to-peer reviews, and for external inspections at least the square root of the total number of producers.
+In the first year, new group members will undergo individual inspections (100% internal inspection or peer-to-peer reviews, and for external inspections at least the square root of the total number of producers).
 In the second and subsequent years, inspection can be based on a risk assessment of group members.
 In that case, the producer group must take measures to guarantee that all producers receive an internal inspection at least every 3 years.
 This system generates efficiencies to make the model scalable and cost-effective.
-A clear mechanism determines the frequency of internal inspections for existing members based on a risk profile clearly defined and documented risk profile and risk assessment.
+A clear mechanism determines the frequency of internal inspections for existing members based on a clearly defined and documented risk profile and risk assessment.